Sweet Ritual is that mom and pop shop that went new century and is run by two sexy women who hand you vegan ice cream.

 After all these months blogging we have run into many restaurant owners with a passion for what they do.
 We went to McDonald’s to see if their standards of food had shifted from borderline animal abuse to something we could stomach.
 I was shocked by what happened.
 The owner’s family has owned McDonald’s franchises for 20 plus years, and he did love his restaurant. … Continue reading McDonald’s with the Owner

 For years Austin has been known for our food truck scene.
-With movies like Chef and TV shows such as The Great American Food Truck Race being filmed here, Austin has been named a great place for food trucks.
-We have had our share of mouth changing food trucks: Chi’lantro, Peached Tortilla, and East Side Kind have all three been named best food truck in … Continue reading Top Five Food Trucks in Austin
+With movies like Chef and TV shows such as The Great American Food Truck Race being filmed here, Austin has been named a top city for food trucks.
+We have had our share of mouth changers: Chi’lantro, Peached Tortilla, and East Side King have all three been named best food truck in Austin in … Continue reading Top Five Food Trucks in Austin

 Kreyol Korner was such a foreign treat that even though I knew the ingredients it felt like I had never tasted them before.
 We had the most delicious ear time with the owner, Nahika Hillery.